 Visibility of Fields and Methods

-In the beginning of this chapter we have discussed the generality of the modifiers and the access levels for the elements in one class in C#.
-Later we have discussed the access level in the declaration for one class.
+In the beginning of this chapter, we have discussed the modifiers and the access levels for the elements in a class in C# and the access level in the declaration of a class.

 Now we will discuss the visibility levels of fields and methods in a class.
-Because the fields and the methods are elements of the class (members) and have similar rules for access levels, we will expose these rules simultaneously.
+Because the fields and the methods are elements of the class (members) and have similar rules for access levels, we will explain these rules simultaneously.

-Differently from the declaration of a class, when we declare fields and methods in the class we can use the four access levels – public, protected, internal and private.
+Different from the declaration of a class, when we declare fields and methods in the class, we can use the four access levels – public, protected, internal and private.
 The access level protected will not be discussed in this chapter, because it is related to class inheritance and is explained in details in the chapter "Object-Oriented Programming Principles".

-Before we continue, let’s revise, if one class A is not visible (does not have access) from other class B, then none of its elements (fields and method) can be accessed from class B.
+Before we continue, let’s revise.
+If one class A is not visible (does not give access) from another class B, then none of its elements (fields and methods) can be accessed from class B.